wxcctechsummit/holcct2108/livelabs/Lab1Analyzer.md

 2. Make sure to make few test calls and answered by the agent the day you attempting this lab (to ensure we have some data to analyze)

 # Exercise 1.1.
-Login into Analyzer and review dashboard reports
+Login to Analyzer and Review Dashboard Reports

-<iframe width="560" height="315" src="https://youtube.com/embed/Q4kf8dHN8x8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1024" height="576" src="https://youtube.com/embed/Q4kf8dHN8x8?rel=0" title="Exercise 1.1 Login to Analyzer and Review Dashboard Reports" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Instructions
 1. First `Login to the WxCC portal` using the Portal link above.